 The Trouble with Sunscreen Chemicals by EWG

 Concentrations of the Sunscreen Agent Benzophenone-3 in Residents of the United States: National Health and Nutrition Examination Survey 2003–2004

 Safety of Oxybenzone: Putting Numbers Into Perspective

 Now when that’s off my chest, let’s talk beauty!
 If you read my blog, you might have seen Beauty By Earth review before.
-I was really excited about its skincare products (Clear-Complexion Hydrating Face Mask is the best!), and I’m impressed with these sunscreens, too.
+I was excited about its skincare products, and I’m quite impressed with these sunscreens, too.

-It’s the best for using it during the hottest times of summer or when on vacation to tropic or high-altitude destinations.
-Also, it’s a perfect addition to a daily skin care routine if your usual day cream or foundation doesn’t contain SPF (I’m tempted to get ILIA Vivid Foundation, which I think doesn’t have SPF, so I’m considering using this facial sunscreen underneath).
+It’s best for using it during the hottest times of summer or when on vacation to tropic or high-altitude destinations.
+Also, it’s a nice addition to a daily skincare routine if your usual day cream or foundation doesn’t contain SPF (I’m tempted to get ILIA Vivid Foundation, which I think doesn’t have SPF, so I’m considering using this facial sunscreen underneath).

-Made with only natural moisturizing ingredients, this sunscreen is something I enjoy using very much.
+Made with only natural moisturizing ingredients, this sunscreen is something I enjoy using.
 It has a sweet scent, which reminds me of vanilla.
-This sunscreen comes out of the tube white, very thick, and creamy, but it rubs in completely clear.
+This sunscreen comes out of the tube white, very thick, and creamy, but it rubs on the skin completely clear.
 However, you have to rub it hard to make it completely sink it.
 But once it does, it doesn’t leave any greasiness or white cast.

 Now that it’s summer, this compact 118ml tube is always with me in my handbag.
 I’m a little sad that it is over the size allowed for traveling with a carry-on baggage, but it’s still a sunscreen that I would recommend.